UCLA-Bruin-Supermileage/.github/profile/README.md

 ## About this Repository:
 This repository contains the code for the Data AcQuisition (DAQ) team, including the [API](https://github.com/UCLA-Bruin-Supermileage/SMV-API), [Documentation](https://github.com/UCLA-Bruin-Supermileage/SMV-Docs), [React Front End](https://github.com/UCLA-Bruin-Supermileage/SMV-Website), and [CANBUS Firmware](https://github.com/UCLA-Bruin-Supermileage/UCLA-SMV-CAN)

-This also contains the low voltage repositories, including the [Boards](https://github.com/UCLA-Bruin-Supermileage/SMV_boards) and [Components](https://github.com/UCLA-Bruin-Supermileage/SMV_components)
+This also contains the low voltage repositories, including the [Boards](https://github.com/UCLA-Bruin-Supermileage/SMV_boards) and [Components](https://github.com/UCLA-Bruin-Supermileage/SMV_components).

+Lastly, it contains the ode for the public-facing website [bruinsmv.com](https://github.com/UCLA-Bruin-Supermileage/bruinsmv.com)